Azure-Labs-IT/Lab-2-Azure/README.md

 </p>

 <p align="center">
-Now click Next at the bottom of the page/screen until you get to the Networking info of the Virtual Machine/page:  <br/>
+Now click Next at the bottom of the page/screen until you get to the Networking info/tab of the Virtual Machine you are creating:  <br/>
 <img src="https://github.com/Azure-Labs-IT/Lab-2-Azure/blob/main/8%20Click%20Next%20until%20you%20get%20to%20the%20Networking%20info.png" height="80%" width="80%" alt="Click next until Networking Tab"/>
 <br />
 <br />